stadust/demonlist-guidelines/900_Miscellaneous/200_allowed_hacks.md

 # Allowed Hacks

 The following list details the hacks (from the "Mega Hack") that we allow for records submitted to the list. *Players should assume that any hack that is not on this list is not allowed*.
-If you believe that something should be added this list, feel free to contact us through our [Discord server](https://discord.gg/M7bDDQf)!
+If you believe that something should be added to this list, feel free to contact us through our [Discord server](https://discord.gg/M7bDDQf)!

+- 4GB Patch
+- Accurate Percentage Hack
+- Any Run Information
+- Auto Deafen
+- Auto Music Sync
+- Ball Rotation Bug
+- Corrective Music Sync
 - FPS Bypass (up to 360FPS)
+- Fast Reset
-- Accurate Percentage Hack
+- Hide Attempt Hack
+- Hide Pause Button
+- Ignore ESC
-- 4GB Patch
+- Inversed Trail
-- Editor Hack (for [fixing approved bugs](/guidelines/eligibility/#bugfixes) only, **not LDMs**)
+- Invisible Dual Fix
-- No Pulse (**with an FPS counter**)
+- No Glow
-- No Wave Pulse
+- No New Best Popup
-- Wave Pulse Size (**only to decrease the wave pulse size - increasing the size is not allowed!**)
 - No Particles Hack
+- No Pulse
+- No Respawn Flash
+- No Spider Dash
 - No Transition
-- No Glow
+- No Wave Pulse
-- Trail Always Off
-- Trail Always On (only if the level does **not** include a section with the Hide Player trigger)
-- Inversed Trail
 - Percentage Only
-- Hide Pause Button
-- Ignore ESC
+- RGB Icons
 - Random Icons
-- Hide Attempt Hack ([Raw footage](/guidelines/rawfootage) is __required__)
-- RGB Icons
+- Show Hitboxes (only on death)
+- Solid Wave Trail
-- Fast Reset
+- Stable Pulse
+- Start Pos Switcher (from the start)
+- Trail Always Off
+- Trail Always On (only if the level does not include a section with the Hide Player trigger)
+- Void Click Bug Fix
+- Wave Pulse Size (only to decrease the wave pulse size - increasing the size is not allowed!)
+- Wave Trail Bug Fix

 </div>